Sustainability

 Do Switch to Energy Efficient Lightbulbs

 When it’s time to replace your lightbulbs, consider a switch from traditional incandescent lightbulbs to eco-friendly versions like LEDs, halogen incandescent, or compact fluorescent lamps.
+ESRT has completed LED retrofits across the portfolio, and tenants can request support to align their in-suite lighting with these standards.
 ENERGY STAR certified lightbulbs will last longer and can save you between $30 and $80 in electricity costs over the bulb’s lifetime!

 Do Keep Radiators Unobstructed

 Make sure that radiators are not covered by curtains, blinds, furniture, or any other objects.
-These items can prevent the spread of heat throughout a room and make heating equipment less efficient.
+These items can prevent the spread of heat throughout the room and make heating equipment less efficient.

 Learn about ESRT's sustainability initiatives!